 I was horror-struck into silence.

-"It's okay.
-I know you're a bit...shy.
-But just make an effort, okay?.
-He'll be happy to do it.
-He's the sweetest little thing," she placed a hand fondly on the right-side of her chest.
+"Hey, it's okay if you're a little shy.
+He's the sweetest little thing, you'll see." she placed a hand fondly on the right-side of her chest.

 I stared at her, shaking my head slowly, incredulously.
 What a sick, twisted thing to say.